Settlement reached in suit against ultra-rich Montana club

 Under the settlement, the club will pay $515,000 and Hospitality Staffing will pay $485,000, according to court documents.

-Yellowstone Club general manager Hans Williamson said in a statement that the resort now directly employs workers who come from Jamaica under the employment visa program.
-Williamson said the majority of those workers return each year and the program has grown.
+Yellowstone Club general manager Hans Williamson said that since the lawsuit the resort has directly employed workers who come from Jamaica under the visa program, rather than going through a staffing agency.
+The majority of those workers return each year and the program has grown, he said in a statement.

+Williamson said the club was “proud of our strong partnership with Jamaica” and strived to attract employees to the Yellowstone region by offering competitive wages, meals and housing opportunities.

 The workers’ attorneys, who will receive $250,000 in fees and almost $23,000 in expenses, declined to comment beyond what was contained in the settlement agreement.
 The workers were represented in part by Towards Justice, a Denver based non-profit law firm.

-An attorney for Hospitality Staffing did not immediately respond to a telephone message seeking comment.
+Hospitality Staffing and an attorney for the company did not immediately respond to telephone messages seeking comment.

 The plaintiffs filed discrimination complaints with the Equal Employment Opportunity Commission in September 2018 and received notices of their right to sue in July 2019, weeks after Yellowstone Club bars agreed to pay $370,000 to the state of Montana for selling liquor without a license and storing liquor away from licensed premises.